Alice Eastwood: Career

+California Academy of Sciences

 In 1891, after reviewing Eastwood's specimen collection in Denver, Mary Katharine Brandegee, Curator of the Botany Department at the California Academy of Sciences, hired Eastwood to work in the academy's herbarium.
 In 1892, she was promoted to a position as joint curator of the academy with Brandegee.
 By 1894, with the retirement of Brandegee, Eastwood was procurator and Head of the Department of Botany, a position she held until she retired in 1949.